Property refurbishment finance;

-- Fund up to 90% of the purchase price of the property if the uplift in value is sufficient.
+- Fund 75% of the purchase price and up to 100% of the cost of the works (normally in arrears)

 - Borrow to purchase the property and for the refurbishment (up to 100% of works costs).

-- Repayment options could be convert to a term mortgage with any lender in the market or sale of the finished property.
+- Refinance onto a term mortgage with any suitable lender in the market

 - Bridge to term products;